What you will need for Dark Sky Photography:

 Remote Shutter Release – When painting with light and you want to go over a 30-second exposure, you must have a shutter release to use your bulb mode.
 When exposing your pictures in general, you can use the remote release, so you are not using your hand to press the shutter button and make the camera move even a little bit.
 Without one, easily use your 2-second timer.

-Step by Step Dark Sky and Milk Way Photography
+Step by Step Dark Sky and Milky Way Photography

 Manual Mode – Set your camera to manual mode so you can control the Aperture and the shutter speed.

 Remember, the earth is rotating.
-If you leave the shutter open for too long, you will see star trails which will not make for a crisp image.
-You can make star trails specifically but that’s not what we are going for here since we are starting out with Milky Way photography.
+If you leave the shutter open for too long, you will see star trails that will not make for a crisp image.
+You can make star trails specifically, but that’s not what we are going for here since we start with Milky Way photography.
 We want crisp non-star trail images when doing this.
 Here is the formula to avoid star trails.
 The 500 rule – Divide 500 by the focal length of your lens.
 So, if you have a 24mm lens on a full-frame camera, you will set your shutter speed to 20 sec.
 (500/24 = 20.83).
 If you are using a crop sensor camera, first do the math of the crop sensor to find the focal length.
 Cannon is 1.6, Nikon is 1.5.
-Convert to full frame focal length then use the formula.
+Convert to full-frame focal length then use the formula.
 Nikon 18mm x 1.5= 27mm – 500/27 = 18.51 seconds.

 Shoot your night photography raw so you can easily edit your images and have more information to work with than if you shot JPEG.
-When in live view mode you can change your white balance settings and see which looks best for you on each shot.
-You can shoot in shade or cloud as a standard setting and adjust things later.
-Add in color in your milky way to match the subject whilst editing in the image then if you would like to also.
+When in live view mode, you can change your white balance settings and see which looks best for you on each shot.
+You can shoot in the shade or cloud setting as a standard-setting and adjust things later.
+Add in color in your milky way to match the subject whilst editing in the image then if you would like to.